Akp-arvind/Django-FSD-lab/README.md

 python manage.py migrate
 ```
  - Add entities in the database tables (ap4_student and ap4_course)
- - Note: migrations should be done every time _models.py_ changes or any database table changes.
+ - ### NOTE: migrations should be done every time _models.py_ changes or any database table changes.

 Finally, for viewing the output, run the code and open your web browser to enter the followinbg URL:
 ```bash
 http://localhost:8000/reg/
 ```
+ - Remember to stop the server once you're done.
 ```bash
 http://localhost:8000/course_search/
 ```